 Put another way: people that search for that keyword become leads.
 And buy things.

-Which is why so many people are bidding on those terms.
+This is why so many people are bidding on those terms.

 So when you see a keyword like this, you KNOW there’s buyer intent there.
 Otherwise, people wouldn’t be paying $40 for a single click.

 Now: the only downside here is that many of these keywords will have super low search volumes.
 Sometimes less than 100 searches/month.